Technorely/tendermint/docs/architecture/adr-024-sign-bytes.md

 Also, there are currently no differences between sign-request and -replies.
 Also, there is no possibility for a remote signer to include an error code or message in case something went wrong.
-The messages exchanged between tendermint and a remote signer currently live in [privval/socket.go] and encapsulate the corresponding types in [types].
+The messages exchanged between Tenderely and a remote signer currently live in [privval/socket.go] and encapsulate the corresponding types in [types].